ElazarK/content-docs/playbooks/Enrichment_Playbook.md

+---
+id: enrichment-playbook
+title: Enrichment Playbook (Deprecated)
+---

+`Deprecated`

-`Deprecated` - We recommend using Entity Enrichment - Generic playbook instead.
+We recommend using Entity Enrichment - Generic playbook instead.

 Enriches data with the reputation.
 Data is expected to be found in the standard locations like File, URL, IP.